-Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description 0F 38 08 /r PSIGNB mm1, mm2/m64 Valid Valid Negate packed byte integers in mm1 if the corresponding sign in mm2/m64 is less than zero.
-66 OF 38 08 /r PSIGNB xmm1, xmm2/m128 Valid Valid Negate packed byte integers in xmm1 if the corresponding sign in xmm2/m128 is less than zero.
-0F 38 09 /r PSIGNW mm1, mm2/m64 Valid Valid Negate packed 16-bit integers in mm1 if the corresponding sign in mm2/m64 is less than zero.
-66 OF 38 09 /r PSIGNW xmm1, xmm2/m128 Valid Valid Negate packed 16-bit integers in xmm1 if the corresponding sign in xmm2/m128 is less than zero.
-OF 38 OA /r PSIGND mm1, mm2/m64 Valid Valid Negate packed doubleword integers in mm1 if the corresponding sign in mm2/m64 is less than zero.
-66 0F 38 0A /r PSIGND xmm1, xmm2/m128 Valid Valid Negate packed doubleword integers in xmm1 if the corresponding sign in xmm2/m128 is less than zero.
+Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description 0F 38 08 /r PSIGNB mm1, mm2/m64 Valid Valid Negate/zero/preserve packed byte integers in mm1 depending on the corresponding sign in mm2/m64 66 0F 38 08 /r PSIGNB xmm1, xmm2/m128 Valid Valid Negate/zero/preserve packed byte integers in xmm1 depending on the corresponding sign in xmm2/m128.
+0F 38 09 /r PSIGNW mm1, mm2/m64 Valid Valid Negate/zero/preserve packed word integers in mm1 depending on the corresponding sign in mm2/m128.
+66 0F 38 09 /r PSIGNW xmm1, xmm2/m128 Valid Valid Negate/zero/preserve packed word integers in xmm1 depending on the corresponding sign in xmm2/m128.
+0F 38 0A /r PSIGND mm1, mm2/m64 Valid Valid Negate/zero/preserve packed doubleword integers in mm1 depending on the corresponding sign in mm2/m128.
+66 OF 38 OA /r PSIGND xmm1, xmm2/m128 Valid Valid Negate/zero/preserve packed doubleword integers in xmm1 depending on the corresponding sign in xmm2/m128.

-PSIGNB/PSIGNW/PSIGND negates each data element of the destination operand (the first operand) if the sign of the corresponding data element in the source operand (the second operand) is less than zero.
-If the sign of a data element in the source operand is positive, the corresponding data element in the destination operand is unchanged.
+PSIGNB/PSIGNW/PSIGND negates each data element of the destination operand (the first operand) if the signed integer value of the corresponding data element in the source operand (the second operand) is less than zero.
+If the signed integer value of a data element in the source operand is positive, the corresponding data element in the destination operand is unchanged.
 If a data element in the source operand is zero, the corresponding data element in the destination operand is set to zero.